DrishtiMamtani/Text_Summarizer/README.md

 Hence, using the text summarizer reduces our reading time, time spent in researching for information, and increases the amount of information that can fit in an area.

 Feasibility Report:

 Encoder and Decoder architecture  is used in Training as well as Testing Phase.

-Fig.1
-The  model overview is shown in Fig.1.
 Training Phase:
 An Encoder Long Short Term Memory model (LSTM) reads the entire input sequence wherein, at each timestep, one word is fed into the encoder.
 It then processes the information at every timestep and captures the contextual information present in the input sequence.
 The hidden state (hi) and cell state (ci) of the last time step are used to initialize the decoder.
 The decoder is also an LSTM network that reads the entire target sequence word-by-word and predicts the same sequence offset by one timestep.
 The decoder is trained to predict the next word in the sequence given the previous word. <start> and <end> are the special tokens that are added to the target sequence before feeding it into the decoder.